Vickathon - Virtual & Hybrid Experiential Hackathons

 Our Partners in the Hackathon Success:

-The online event was done with the cooperation of professionals who contribute from their expertise; entrepreneurs from a variety of fields who help students promote their ideas and serve as expert mentors.
+The online event was done with the cooperation of professionals who contribute from their expertise; entrepreneurs from various fields who help students promote their ideas and serve as expert mentors.

 Attorney Gad Benett from Ben-Ami & Associates, patent attorneys, has prepared a short and relevant explanatory clip in a language that is understandable to students, answering the question "should I disclose or not disclose my idea?"